-If your doctor changes your medication your doctor may call the Chronic medicine programme to update the chronic medicines or you may send a copy of the latest prescription by email or fax to the Chronic programme.
+If your doctor changes your medication your doctor may call the Medicine Management department to update the chronic medicines, or you may send a copy of the latest prescription by email or fax to the Chronic programme.

 Where do I get my chronic medicines?